 Consultants can work with you on brainstorming, drafting, and revising; we can help you come up with an argument, figure out a logical organization for your paper, choose evidence, focus paragraphs, and rewrite sentences.
 We will not edit or proofread your papers for you, but we can help you learn some strategies for doing these things yourself.
 Be sure to schedule appointments well before a paper is due so that you'll have time to make the changes you discuss with your writing consultant.

-In addition to focusing on academic writing—writing for your courses—we can give you feedback on job applications, graduate school applications, URS presentations, or other writing that you may be working on.
+In addition to focusing on academic writing—writing for your courses—we can give you feedback on job applications, graduate school applications, Undergraduate Research Symposium (URS) presentations, or other writing that you may be working on.

 Visiting the Writing Center doesn't mean you're a bad writer; it's just an opportunity to give your writing some focused attention.